yvonne-yang/codecker/README.md

 # >\_codecker

-A website that allows you to test your code against a bunch of crowdsourced test cases.
+A website that allows you to test your code against a collection of test cases, and potentially not fail APS105.